movet306/rayon-intelligence/README.md

 | Counterparty deduplication | Manual cleanup in Excel | Automatic via tax-id canonical-key resolution |
 | Top-N supplier/customer reports | Manual SUMIF + sort | One SQL view, refreshed on every load |

+### The reporting layer is built to be real-time

+What the table above describes is the **current deployment** with monthly Nebim V3 exports.
+But the ingestion layer is deliberately decoupled: Bronze tables (`bronze_nebim_alis_raw`, `bronze_nebim_satis_raw`) take their schema directly from the Nebim V3 export structure, so replacing the current export-loader with a REST API client is a single-module change.
+Everything downstream, classification, deduplication, the 19 Gold-layer views, all 18 endpoints, every dashboard surface, keeps running unchanged.

+When direct database access is in place, every new transaction flows into the dashboard the moment it's entered in Nebim.
+The entire weekly and monthly reporting layer becomes fully real-time, with no manual refresh step, no T+1 month reporting cycle, and no batch wait between an anomaly emerging and the operator seeing it.
+The current deployment runs on periodic exports while the ERP integration security review gets finalized.

+The detailed before/after breakdown by dashboard surface is in [Operations Intelligence: From batch to real-time](#from-batch-to-real-time-what-the-api-integration-unlocks).

 The point isn't that automation is novel.
 The point is that **most Turkish textile manufacturers don't have it.** The sector still runs on Excel and human attention, and that gap is what this platform addresses for Rayon and what I'm now building toward addressing for other manufacturers as well.

 ---